hilshong2580/cs326-final-zeta/BackEnd/README.md

 3. npm i faker
 install the fake data

+4. npm i cors

-4. npm i --save-dev nodemon
+5. npm i --save-dev nodemon
 install the live server for server.js
 You can change the package.json
   "scripts": {